-This course acquaints the student with the role of police in government and the critical importance of effective community relations.
+Acquaints the student with the role of police in government and the critical importance of effective community relations.
 The dynamics of race relations and other current social problems that directly relate to the law enforcement community are explored.
 (3 lec hrs.)